-Please enter the temporary license plate number when registering your vehicle and the VIN (Vehicle Identification Number).
-Do not forget to notify Parking and ID Card Services when you receive the permanent plate!
+Please log in to your SMU Parking Portal account to enter the temporary license plate number when registering your vehicle and the VIN (Vehicle Identification Number).
+Do not forget, once you receive the permanent plate log back in to your SMU Parking Portal account and update your vehicle licence plate information.